romland/itemLens/README.md

 ### Host Dependencies (Optional)
 All external dependencies are **100% optional**.
-Everything in itemLens gracefully falls back if a tool isn't installed.
+Everything in Troves gracefully falls back if a tool isn't installed.

 * **PDF Covers:** `sudo apt-get install poppler-utils` (provides `pdftoppm` to extract PDF first pages as thumbnails)
 * **Video Thumbnails:** `sudo apt-get install ffmpeg` (extracts frame grabs from video files)
 * **Video Archiving:** `yt-dlp` (downloads linked videos from YouTube, Twitter, etc. into local storage)

 ### Local LAN HTTPS & PWA (Mobile Access)
 Mobile browsers strictly require **HTTPS** to use the Camera or install the app to your home screen.
-To access itemLens securely from your phone over your local network:
+To access Troves securely from your phone over your local network:

 > **Why go through this hassle instead of a Cloudflare Tunnel or external proxy?**
 > Because of the "trombone effect."
 If you use an external tunnel, taking a photo of an item on your phone sends the image out over your internet connection to a remote datacenter, just to bounce it right back to the server sitting 5 feet away from you.
 It bottlenecks your fast LAN down to your internet upload speed.
 Furthermore, proxies like Cloudflare impose hard limits (like 100MB max uploads) and aggressive timeouts that will break large PDF uploads or bulk photo syncs.
 Local certs keep your traffic lightning-fast, restriction-free, and completely offline.